Al Mayadeen English

 Revenko also confirmed that all member states of the Organization for Security and Co-operation in Europe (OSCE) were notified of the exercises and their main features in line with the 2011 Vienna Document, which requires transparency and confidence-building measures for military activities across the region.

-The upcoming exercises continue a pattern of regular large-scale joint drills between Belarus and Russia, underscoring their ongoing military integration under the Union State framework.
+The upcoming exercises continue a pattern of regular, large-scale joint drills between Belarus and Russia, underscoring their ongoing military integration under the Union State framework.

-Belarus' growing cooperation with Russia
+Belarus's growing cooperation with Russia

-Belarus has completed the manufacturing of launch vehicles for the Oreshnik missile system and is preparing to send them to Russia, where they will be outfitted with missiles before deployment.
+Belarus has completed manufacturing launch vehicles for the Oreshnik missile system and is preparing to send them to Russia, where they will be outfitted with missiles before deployment.
 In March, Alexander Volfovich, State Secretary of the Security Council of Belarus, confirmed the development, emphasizing the joint nature of the project under the Union State framework between Minsk and Moscow.

 "This missile system is like a product of the Union State, because the base, the main vehicle, is manufactured at the enterprises of the military-industrial complex in the Republic of Belarus, and already the means of defeat, missiles, are manufactured in the Russian Federation.
 We are finalizing the production of the necessary number of these machines, which will soon be transferred to the Russian Federation to install the means of defeat on them," Volfovich said in an interview with Belarus 1 broadcaster.